Philly Restaurants for a Romantic Date Night

-An historic inn in a park setting, a garden lit with white lights, or cozy fireplace seating–whatever ambiance you’re looking for, there’s something that fits the bill here.
+An historic inn in a park setting, a garden lit with white lights, or cozy fireplace seating–whatever ambiance you’re looking for, there’s a great romantic restaurant that fits the bill in Philadelphia.
 After years of date nights around the city, we’ve put together our top recommendations for where to eat on a night out.

 Zahav